Lunar New Year 2022: Welcoming the Year of the Tiger - KRDO

 In Chinese geomancy, one’s birthday chart is composed of a wide range of elements that interact with the year’s heavenly and earthly stems.
 So for many, the calendar plays an important role in making huge life decisions for the year ahead, such as whether they should get married or start a business.

-Because each person’s birthday chart is composed of a wide range of elements such as the day and time of their birth, they may interact with the year a bit differently.
+Because these birthday charts are composed of a wide range of elements such as the day and time of their birth, they may interact with the year a bit differently.

 But “there is some general guidance we could follow,” says So.